psreed/github_app_pe_oauth_management/README.md

 **GitHub App Setting should be as follows:**

 NOTE: The Homepage and Callback URLs below should NOT be accessible from GitHub.
-They only need to be accessible from your browser within your own internal network for the workflow.
+They only need to be accessible from your browser within your own internal network for the workflow to succeed.

 *Basic Information*
 ```